Budapest Castle Hill Walking Tour:

 Overview of Castle Hill:

-1. Széchenyi Chain Bridge (Széchenyi Lanchid): The historic quarter mile long Chain Bridge was completed in 1849 as the first permanent bridge connecting Buda and Pest.
+About The Chain Bridge: The historic quarter-mile long Chain Bridge was completed in 1849 as the first permanent bridge connecting Buda and Pest.
 It was also the first permanent bridge spanning the Danube River in all of Hungary.
 The bridge was needed to help Pest escape flooding and lead the merging with Buda and Óbuda in 1873.
 With large lion statues guarding all four corners of the Bridge, its easy to feel its power.
 Great photo opportunities come not only from the statues but also from the Chain Bridge itself with the breath-taking Buda Hills & Royal Palace in the background.
 The Bridge is absolutely gorgeous when lit up at night.

 *At the end of the Chain Bridge you will come to…